derwiki/layoff-runbook/README.md

 8. Sign up for Blind if your company has it.
      1. Your recently laid off colleagues may post useful information.
 9. Join your company's alumni Slack/Discord if it exists.
+10. Record your compensation or copy your compensation statement

 # On your last day of work
 ## Before you lose access to work systems